 - WooCommerce is open-source in nature, hence, it’s completely free.
 Anyone can modify its code since it is based on open participation.

-– WooCommerce is suitable for those who have proficiency in WordPress due to ease of use with its interface.
-This enables them to set up the design of their store immediately and, hence, make initial sales earlier.
+- WooCommerce is suitable when you have proficiency in WordPress and its interface.
+This enables you to set up your store immediately and, hence, make initial sales earlier.

-– There are themes available in abundance for this platform.
-Thereafter choosing the correct one, WooCommerce enables customization of all its sections, for example, header, footer, product sheets, checkouts, etc.
+- There are themes available in abundance for this platform.
+Thereafter choosing the correct one, WooCommerce enables customization for each section.

-– WooCommerce’s core strength is its openness.
-It can adjust to all kinds of online shops, regardless of their market calling or their products.
-WooCommerce can be modified to sell physical, virtual or downloadable products.
-It can also be made suitable for affiliate systems and other business models.
+- WooCommerce’s core strength is its openness.
+It can adjust to any type of online shop.
+This platform can be modified to sell virtual, downloadable and physical products.

--WooCommerce is regularly updated when it comes to cybersecurity.
-Regarding payment security, Woocommerce is thoroughly integrated with secure gateways and e-wallets, such as Stripe, Paypal, Wepay or Payza.
+- WooCommerce is updated regularly when it comes to cybersecurity.
+Woocommerce is thoroughly integrated with e-wallets and secure gateways, such as Paypal, Stripe, Payza or WePay.

-– Certain extensions of WooCommerce require a monthly subscription.
+- Certain extensions/plugins of WooCommerce require a monthly subscription.

-– Adding extra plugins and extensions will affect the overall performance as they take up a lot of memory.
+- Adding extra extensions and plugins will affect the overall performance.

-– You will have to estimate the cost of enabling payment gateway or appropriate subscription service and other utilities.
+- You will have to estimate the cost of enabling appropriate subscription services and other utilities.

 - The individual is required to have in-depth knowledge of both WordPress and WooCommerce and may still require professional help to get their website in working order for their customers.